stop-gaming/markdown-blog/published/README.md

 ## Key 'thumbnail'

-- Files in the `jpg jpeg gif png` format in the [images](/images) directory will be synchronized to the `/public/images` directory on the blog server.
+- Files in the `jpg jpeg gif png` format in the [/images](/images) directory will be synchronized to the `/public/images` directory on the blog server.
 - At the same time, the blog system will **automatically create a thumbnail** for each image.
 The naming rule is to add `_thumb` after the original image name, such as the thumbnail of `image_name.jpg` is `image_name_thumb.jpg`.
 - To display the automatically generated thumbnail in your blog post, you can use `thumbnail: image_name.jpg`.
 In fact, the image used in the blog is `/images/image_name_thumb.jpg`.

 ## Categories

 - Here, `categories` are **directories**, and they are **equivalent**. `posts` are placed in directories in the form of markdown files.
 - No matter you name the directory `ruby_on_rails`, `Ruby_on_Rails`, `ruby-on-rails`, `Ruby-on-Rails`, `Ruby on Rails`, or `Ruby On rails`, from the blog's point of view, they are the same `category`.
-The category's URL path name is `ruby-on-rails`, and the category's blog display name is `Ruby On Rails`.
+The category's URL path is `ruby-on-rails`, and the category's blog display name is `Ruby On Rails`.
+- If a rename of directory causes the URL path to be changed, the original URL path will be inaccessible, and the new URL path will not inherit the SEO weight of the original URL path.
+To avoid this, we provide a URL 301 redirect function for directories in the `/admin` backend.

 ## Files

-Any file format in the [files](/files) directory will be synchronized to the `/public/files` directory on the blog server and can be referenced and downloaded in the blog.
+Any file format in the [/files](/files) directory will be synchronized to the `/public/files` directory on the blog server and can be referenced and downloaded in the blog.

 For referencing a file, it is completely Markdown syntax, e.g., [empty example PDF](/files/empty_example.pdf).